jakubhlava/wallpaper-engine-test/README.md

 Cute pandas included!

 Before using:
-Ensure you have Node 17+ and NPM installed and then in root folder perform `npm install` - installs all required packages
+Ensure you have Node 17+ and NPM installed and then in root folder perform `npm install`

 Usage: